On the Robustness of Democratic Electoral Processes to Computational Propaganda: Methods

 Electoral populations are defined by two main social characteristic, which are their openness, modeled by the opinion distance over which two voters interact (the interaction distance $\epsilon$) and the distribution of the voter's natural opinions.
 For the latter, we consider two cases separately, which are (i) the bipartite case and (ii) the multipartite case with more than two parties.

 For case (i), we considered distributions of natural opinions modeled by their bias towards one party, their polarization, and their width of represented opinions.
-Following Refs.~\cite{Yang2020, Axelrod2021} we consider bigaussian distributions of one-dimensional opinions,
+Following Refs.~\cite{Yang2020, Axelrod2021} we consider bigaussian distributions of one-dimensional opinions, \begin{widetext}

-with opinions ranging as $x \in [-1,1]$.
+\end{widetext} with opinions restricted to $x \in [-1,1]$.
 Voter polarization is given by $\Delta$, while biases can be introduced either via differences in weight $\rho$ between the two gaussians or by the shift $\mu$.
 In this paper, the width of the distributions is fixed at $\sigma=0.2$, without loss of generality.
-For the sake of consistency with multipartite cases, our bipartite model is constructed in a space of two-dimensional voting agents, on which the interval $x \in [-1,1]$ can bijectively be mapped on, via an affine, dynamics-preserving mapping, $x \rightarrow \left( (1+x)/2,(1-x)/2 \right)$.
+For the sake of consistency with multipartite cases, our bipartite model is constructed in a space of two-dimensional voting agents, on which the interval $x \in [-1,1]$ can bijectively be mapped on, via an affine, dynamics-preserving mapping, $x \mapsto \left( (1+x)/2,(1-x)/2 \right)$.

 We may further consider polarization into more than two peaks, which naturally leads to case (ii) of multipartite systems.
 In that case, we did not consider polarization beyond the existence of parties and instead generated uniformly distributed natural opinions as described in Sec.~\ref{sec:opspace}.
 We provide a random opinion generator online~\cite{repo}.